Risk Management Through the Project

 Experience suggests there are many ways to project failure due to our project management actions, this does not include the riskiness of the effort in general that comes with the uncertainty associated with projects – these are not operations.
 Projects by definition have uncertain components, this is especially true in product development and especially in software product development.
 That taxonomy would look much different than the one below as we could have, for example, material, processes, people, technical, measurements and many other ways to breakdown or categorize the failures.
 However, project management is there to make things better, or it should be.
 It is there to improve our probability of success, not bring in additional potential project failure modes that must be navigated.
 It seems all too often what really happens is poor project management does not make the situation better, but snatches defeat out of the jaws of success.
 Below find a breakdown … Continue reading

 This blog post originates from Capers Jones LinkedIn comments about toxic requirements.
 He posted a comment to a requirements article and brought up bloated requirements and toxic requirements.
 I have never heard of the name “toxic requirements” perhaps that is uniquely Capers Jones identifier – I like it.
 However, I believe I have experienced toxic requirements.
 An example I have frequently witnessed would be requirements that are politically charged, not in the governmental sense but in the organization’s sense.
 Have you seen the same set of requirements come in on many different projects?
 Each time the requirements are deferred or remove, yet these continue to re-appear.
 These requirements may have little to do with the project objectives, but these requirements are the “pet” of some person or entity within the company.
 We spend more time wrestling with these requirements than building the product.
-We will risk the significant portions of the project, specifically, those requirements that will actually … Continue reading
+We will risk the significant portions of the project, specifically, those requirements that will actually achieve … Continue reading

 We have discussed the nonfunctional requirements for extensibility in our earlier posts.
 Now we turn to others in the nonfunctional list of requirements.
 Today we are going to consider maintainability.
 Maintainability is the measure of ability to successfully repair or fix the product after manufacturing, usually in the field, and over time.